Feyerabend/ABC80/abc802/CPM.md

 borders.
 The operating system keeps programs from reaching the hardware through layers of abstractions.
 Could you/we manage otherwise?
 Yes, I  believe so.

-hardware could be built by software vendors, decreasing the gap between hardware and software standards could be developed either by some de facto circumstance, or a body unifying how hardware units should talk to each other (a unifying “bus”).
+Hardware could be built by software vendors, decreasing the gap between hardware and software.
+Standards could be developed either by some de facto circumstance, or a body unifying how hardware units should talk to each other (a unifying “bus”).

 What would be gained by this?

 .. to be contined ..
+ energy, costs, maintenance